 Digital forest maps

 High-resolution remote sensing data combined with other data sources can give us a more detailed picture of the forest than we can obtain using current methods.
 In this task, researchers are developing digital forest maps that can be used with high precision to classify tree species, to estimate growth and to map biodiversity at the landscape level.
+In this task, methods for creating maps that describe recreational values will also be developed.
 In addition to containing detailed information on large forest areas, the maps can also be updated continuously.
 This allows for better decision support systems that use comprehensive and up-to-date forest information.

 Smart digital field inventory

 Manual field inventory is time-consuming and digital methods can increase efficiency and accuracy, and ultimately promote sustainable forest management.
 In this task, researchers produce estimations of tree attributes by combining aerial laser data with ground-based measurement data.
 These methods can provide pre-harvest information on tree characteristics, and are a prerequisite for detailed and up-to-date estimates of large forest areas.
 This information allows us to work strategically and operationally for sustainable forestry.

 Digital terrain analyses and models that calculate forest accessibility